mesosphere/dcos-docs-site/pages/services/couchbase/0.1.1-5.1.0/supported-versions/index.md

 - DC/OS: 1.11

-Packages are versioned with an a.b.c-x.y.z format, where a.b.c is the version of the DC/OS integration and x.y.z indicates the version of Prometheus.
+Packages are versioned with an a.b.c-x.y.z format, where a.b.c is the version of the DC/OS integration and x.y.z indicates the version of Couchbase.
 For example, 0.1.1-5.1.0 indicates version 0.1.1 of the DC/OS integration and version 5.1.0 of Couchbase.

 ## Version Policy